 If you like the chunky knit aesthetic, you’re going to love Looping Home’s pouf ottomans, bean bag chairs, and loungers.
 These are handmade to order out of recycled conventional cotton (not organic) and are available in several different beautiful neutral shades.

-Some of Looping Home’s products are available pre-stuffed, but they use conventional polystyrene, so we recommend just purchasing the cover and then filling it with something else (see below).
+Some of Looping Home’s products are available pre-stuffed, but they use conventional polystyrene, so I recommend just purchasing the cover and then filling it with something else (see below).

-If you like more of a rustic feel, these bean bag chairs are made from a blend of eco-friendly linen and conventional cotton.
+If you like more of a rustic feel, these handmade bean bags are made from a blend of eco-friendly linen and conventional cotton.
 You can get plain, natural linen or a patterned fabric like horses, cats, bees, poppies, hearts, and more.

 These come without the filling, so you can either use them to store your child’s stuffed animals, or you can buy the filling separately.
 (Keep reading for more suggestions on bean bag filling alternatives.)